Estimated reading time: 5 mins

 - Use up to date safety equipment

 Safety equipment is those items that help people to stay safe, especially when the environment is quite hazardous.
-For example, if you work in the construction industry, then your staff members should have things like helmets, goggles, etc. The medical industry also must have PPE including face masks, eye safety goggles, gloves, etc. when carrying out their work.
+For example, if you work in the construction industry, then your staff members should have things like helmets, goggles, etc. All business premises should have at least 2 fire extinguishers in the building, and you can see this page to see the range of extinguishers that are available for the various types of fire that can occur in the workplace.
+The medical industry also must have PPE including face masks, eye safety goggles, gloves like Unigloves, etc. when carrying out their work.
 In both industries, covering up or wearing the right attire, in general, is vital for everyone’s safety.
 It will also help to have a safety kit for emergencies, if possible.

 - Encourage taking breaks

 Most of the work that people do is a series of repeated steps.
 In driving, construction, and even the corporate world, getting things done involves steps, and they are done over and over, every day until the weekend.
 Especially in the corporate world, it’s easy to be in one position for long periods.
 Most people usually stay at their desks and rarely move around from morning through to lunchtime.
 However, it is advisable to encourage your employees to take stretch breaks for their health.
 This helps to get the blood flowing in the body and also prevents burnout.
 The tension in the joints is also reduced, preventing injury from repetitive motion.